FPGAwars/icestudio/source/gui.rst

 Select
 ``````

 Block selection is performed using the **mouse right button**.
-Blocks can be selected individually using right-click.
+Blocks can be selected/unselected individually using right-click/Ctrl+right-click, respectively.
 In addition, several blocks can be selected by a selection box.
 Selection is cancelled when the background is clicked.

 .. image:: ../resources/images/gui-select.png